rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

 # Subtitles

-You use the _Subtitles_ plugin to easily display Subtitles (or Closed Captions) in your App.
+You can use the *Subtitles* plugin to easily display Subtitles (or Closed Captions) in your App.

-The plugin comes with some basic styling of Subtitles and offers the option to customize some of them, such as fontSize, colors and positioning.
+The plugin comes with some basic styling of Subtitles and offers the option to customize them, such as font size, colors, and positioning.

-> The Subtitles plugins in the Lightning-SDK only offers an API for displaying Subtitles.<br /><br />
+> The Subtitles plugins in the Lightning-SDK only offers an API for displaying Subtitles.

 > Retrieving subtitles from a video stream or a remote API is not part of the Plugin's functionality as it's very App and / or Platform specific.

 ## Usage